Kostal UK Ltd v Dunkley

-Kostal UK Ltd v Dunkley [2021] UKSC 47 is a UK labour law case, concerning the right to suffer no detriment for joining, or inducements to not join, a trade union.
+Kostal UK Ltd v Dunkley [2021] UKSC 47 is a United Kingdom labour law case concerning the right not to suffer detriment for joining a trade union, or inducements not to join a trade union.

 Facts

-Dunkley and others claimed their right to not be induced to leave a collective agreement was violated by their employer.
-Kostal UK Ltd wrote to employees, re-stating a pay offer the union had rejected and if it was not accepted by 18 December, no Christmas bonus would be paid (as was in the offer).
-In January 2016, it wrote to the employees saying non-acceptance could lead to dismissal.
-Employees claimed this was an unlawful inducement under the Trade Union and Labour Relations (Consolidation) Act 1992 (TULCRA 1992), section 145B with a "prohibited result" that the workers' terms of employment "will not (or will no longer) be determined by collective agreement".
+Dunkley and others claimed that their right not to be induced to leave a collective agreement had been violated by their employer.
+Kostal UK Ltd wrote to employees, re-stating a pay offer that the union had rejected and stating that if it was not accepted by 18 December, no Christmas bonus would be paid (as was in the offer).
+In January 2016, it wrote to the employees saying that non-acceptance could lead to dismissal.
+The employees claimed that this was an unlawful inducement under section 145B of the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA 1992), which provides for a "prohibited result" that the workers' terms of employment "will not (or will no longer) be determined by collective agreement".

-The Tribunal found the employers' conduct was unlawful.
-The Court of Appeal reversed this, Singh LJ finding in employers’ favour.
+The Tribunal found that the employers' conduct was unlawful.
+The Court of Appeal reversed this, with Singh LJ finding in the employers' favour.
 The employees appealed.

 Judgment

-The Supreme Court held that an offer by employers to workers violated TULRCA 1992, section 145B if workers' terms would not be set by collective agreement, or there was a real possibility.
+The Supreme Court of the United Kingdom held that the employer's offer to workers violated section 145B of the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA 1992) if the workers' terms would not be determined by collective agreement, or if there was a real possibility of that outcome.
 This should be assumed where there was an agreed collective bargaining procedure that was not complied with.